SSicaaJL/Wordpress-Theme-Development/Theme-template/README.txt

 ### WORKLOARD ###

-@peixuan can you do up the front-page.php?
+@peixuan can you do up the single.php?

 ### SOME DOCUMENTATION ###